 Active speakers, on the other hand, generally have amplifiers built into their design.

 This often includes the preamplifier, which feeds a line level signal into an active crossover network.
-The frequency band-specific outputs from the active crossover network are then boosted by their own dedicated power amps before driving their dedicated drivers.
+Each of the active crossover network's frequency band-specific outputs is then boosted by its own dedicated power amps before driving its dedicated driver.

 This process requires power (for the preamp and power amplifiers).